 When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission.
 Find out more.

-In this article, we explain how to get help if you or someone you know is avoiding going to the shops and needs support in getting food delivered to their home.
+Thankfully, there are measures in place to help shielding households get food delivered safely.
+Here’s an up-to-date rundown of how to get help if you or someone you know is avoiding going to the shops and needs support in getting food delivered to their home.